NERC-FSF/PyMicrotops3/README.md

 from PyMicrotops3 import read_from_serial
 ```
 3. Run ```read_from_serial.read_microtops_gui()```
-4. Input the COM port and name of the file to save data to
+4. Input the COM port and name of the .csv file, with full .csv extension and path (e.g., C:\Users\user_name\Documents\microtopsfile.csv)

 **Processing data from the Microtops II sun photometer**